simonp0420/PSSFSS.jl/docs/src/examples.md

 ```

 ## Cross on Dielectric Substrate
-This example is also taken from the paper by Alon S. Barlevy and
+This example is also taken from the paper [barlevy1997fundamental](@cite) by Barlevy and
-Yahya Rahmat-Samii, "Fundamental Constraints on the Electrical Characteristics
-of Frequency Selective Surfaces", **Electromagnetics**, vol. 17, 1997, pp. 41-68.
+Rahmat-Samii.
 This particular example is from Section 3.2, Figures 7 and 8.
 It also appeared at
-higher resolution in Barlevy's PhD dissertation from which the comparison curves
+higher resolution in Barlevy's PhD dissertation [barlevy1998dissertation](@cite)
-were digitized.
+from which the comparison curves were digitized.

 We use the `loadedcross` element where we choose `w > L2/2`, so that the Cross
 is "unloaded", i.e. the center section is filled in with metalization: